rukkyme/alx-system_engineering-devops/0x02-shell_redirections/README.md

-deleting all lines without pattern bin read me
+Display the lines of the files read me